adrelanos/aeternity-wiki/Troubleshooting.md

 sudo apt-get install erlang libncurses5-dev libssl-dev unixodbc-dev g++ git erlang-base-hipe
 ```

-Next, download Aeternity Testnet.
+Next, download æternity Testnet.
 Optionally you can run next steps with a non-root user, for better security.

 ```
 git clone https://github.com/aeternity/testnet.git
 ```
-Now you can go into the directory, and compile the aeternity testnet.
+Now you can go into the directory, and compile the æternity testnet.

 ```
 cd testnet/